CS-6381/FinalProject/Messaging Systems & Message Queues/GoogleCloudPubSub/JamesVu_JordanSmith_BrantKyser/README.md

 **Experiment Hardware Configuration**

-Each test should be ran using Ubuntu 20.04 chameleon cloud VM’s with 8 CPU and 32 GB of RAM.
+Each test should be ran using Ubuntu 20.04 Chameleon Cloud VM’s with 8 CPU and 32 GB of RAM.
 If these hardware specs aren’t attainable, use the nearest available and document the configuration.
 Please also use internal IP addresses for all communication to simulate a more